wudustan/northernbug.github.io/meeting_details/northernbug2.md

 # General

-The [Sheffield University Bioinformatics Core](http://sbc.shef.ac.uk/) are excited to host the 2nd NorthernBUG meeting.
+The [Sheffield Bioinformatics Core](http://sbc.shef.ac.uk/) are excited to host the 2nd NorthernBUG meeting.
 We'll have 6 short talks, 3 from students and 3 from other BUG memebers.
 A talk hopefully from Microsoft on their Azure platform and doing bioinformatics in the cloud and one from the peolle at ELIXIR.